-Instead of thinking of arabica beans and robusta beans as two opposing forces, many coffee roasters combine the two varieties to create dynamic blends.
+Instead of thinking of arabica beans and robusta beans as two opposing forces, when drinking black coffee, many coffee roasters combine the two varieties to create a dynamic coffee blend.
 Notably, Blue Bottle began including robusta beans in its espresso blends.
 After opening their location at Mint Plaza in San Francisco in 2008, they set out to “reverse engineer” a typical Italian espresso blend—many of which include robusta beans.3 They came up with 17th Ceiling, a mix that contains a small amount of robusta that provides a deep, pleasantly bitter note that rounds out the entire drinking experience.

 Suppose you want to try experimenting with robusta.
 In that case, there are two good places to start: either try a coffee with robusta as espresso, where the intensity of the brewing method matches the nutty, smoky flavors you might find in a robusta bean; or try a small amount of robusta as a blend component (many of the coffees on Nguyen Coffee Supply’s website are blends of arabica and robusta beans).